gggliuye/VIO/docs/SFM.rst

 **Exhaustive Matching**:

 Every image is matched against every other image, while the block size determines how many images are loaded from disk into memory at the same time.
+It is extremly slow without GPU support.

 **Sequential Matching**: